dhaneshkk/haskell-programming/notes-1.md

 must use symbols and not alphanumeric characters.
 8. Syntactic sugar is syntax within a programming language designed to make expressions easier to write or read.
+#String
+1. A String is a sequence of characters.
+In Haskell, String is represented by a linked-list of Char values, aka [Char].
+2. A type or datatype is a classification of values or data.
+Types in Haskell determine what values are members of it or inhabit it.
+Unlike in other languages, datatypes in Haskell by default do not delimit the operations that can be performed on that data.
+3. Concatenation is the joining together of sequences of values.
+Often in Haskell this is meant with respect to the [] or “List” datatype, which also applies to String which is [Char].
+The concatenation function in Haskell is (++) which has type [a] -> [a] -> [a].
+For example:
+Prelude> "tacos" ++ " " ++ "rock"
+"tacos rock"
+4. Scope is where a variable referred to by name is valid.
+Another word used with the same meaning are visibility, because if a variable isn’t visible it’s not in scope.
+5. Local bindings are bindings local to particular expression.
+The primary delineation here from global bindings is that local bindings cannot be imported by other programs or modules.
+6. Global or top level bindings in Haskell mean bindings visible to all code within a module and, if made available, can be imported by other modules or programs.
+Global bindings in the sense that a variable is unconditionally visible throughout an entire program do not exist in Haskell.
+7. Data structures are a way of organizing data so that the data can be accessed conveniently or efficiently.